-Growing up on a farm, Logan Smyser-Griffin has gone from setting siphon tubes to being featured in the 2016 August issue of Wine Spectator.
+Growing up on a farm, Logan Smyser Griffin has gone from setting siphon tubes to being featured in the three issues of Wine Spectator.
 A Canyon County native and sixth generation Idahoan, Logan learned early on how important agriculture is to our way of life.
 She saw firsthand how hard farmers worked to care for their crops.
 Her upbringing has helped her develop a love and passion for food and wine.

 Griffin graduated from Parma High School in 2007 and headed north to attend the University of Idaho, where she received her Bachelor of Science in Public Relations in 2011.
 With a strong desire to learn about food and wine, she moved to Napa Valley and went to work for world-renowned Schramsberg Vineyards and Joseph Phelps Vineyards.
 She completed the Court of Master Sommeliers, Level 1.
 Over her years in Napa Valley, Griffin’s love for food and wine continued to grow.
 Eventually, she was ready to head back to her native roots in Idaho.

 With the experience and knowledge gained in Napa Valley, combined with her passion for the food and wine industry, Logan and her family started a wine label, “2C wines,” and opened Capitol Cellars Restaurant in March 2015.
 Today, both the restaurant and wine label, continue to grow.